Interference of Clocks: A Quantum Twin Paradox: Results

 In another interpretation, the quantum twin experiment is performed for each state independently.
-The worldlines are different for each state and the proper-time difference as well as the Compton frequency are mass-dependent, so that the interferometer phase depends explicitly on the mass.
+The trajectories are different for each state and the proper-time difference as well as the Compton frequency are mass-dependent, so that the interferometer phase depends explicitly on the mass.
 The loss of visibility can therefore be explained by the beating of the two different interference signals, which is caused by the mass difference $\Delta m = \hbar \Omega/c^2$.
-In the spacetime diagram of Fig.~\ref{fig:beat}a) the finite speed of light pulses causing the momentum transfers is not taken into account.
-However, to illustrate the neglected effects induced by the propagation time, Fig.~\ref{fig:beat}c) magnifies such an interaction and showcases the assumption we made in our calculation: both internal states interact simultaneously and instantaneously with the light pulse, even though they might be spatially separated.
-For feasible recoil velocities, as well as interferometer and pulse durations, this approximation is reasonable.
+In the spacetime diagram of Fig.~3A the finite speed of light pulses causing the momentum transfers is not taken into account.
+However, to illustrate the neglected effects induced by the propagation time, Fig.~3C magnifies such an interaction and showcases the assumption we made in our calculation: both internal states interact simultaneously and instantaneously with the light pulse, even though they might be spatially separated.
+For feasible recoil velocities, as well as interferometer and pulse durations this approximation is reasonable as detailed in Materials and Methods on the light-matter interaction.